Geoff Wightwick of accountancy and business service provider Baker Tilly watches the pennies and provides advice on how to start up on a shoestring

-Depends what you're after, but absolutely - eBay, local auctioneers, charity shops, newspaper and trade publication classifieds are good places to look, too.
-Often when firms move to better premises they're glad to sell off or even give away old furniture and office equipment.
+Depends what you're after, but absolutely - eBay, local auctioneers, charity shops, newspaper and trade publication classifieds are good places to look.
+Often when firms move to better premises they’ll sell off or even give away old furniture and office equipment.

 Can I exchange goods and services with other businesses?

-Depends what you do, but yes, you might be able to offset some or all costs by doing a 'contra deal'.
-Another option is sharing costs, of course, commonly, businesses share space.
-An established business might even let you rent a small amount of space for a small amount.
+This depends on what you do, but yes, you might be able to offset some or all of your costs by doing a 'contra deal'.

 How important is it to find the cheapest suppliers?